camillegontier/camillegontier.github.io/index.md

 ## About Me

-I am currently a Postdoctoral Associate at the University of Pittsburgh (US), working on human Brain-Computer Interfaces (BCIs) at the <a href="https://www.rnel.pitt.edu/">RNEL</a>, on a <a href="https://www.snf.ch/en/XIZpfY3iVS5KRRoD/funding/careers/postdoc-mobility">Postdoc.Mobility grant</a> from the Swiss National Science Foundation.
+I am currently a tenured faculty (ISFP - Inria Starting Faculty Position) at the <a href="https://www.inria.fr/en">INRIA</a> in Strasbourg (FR), working on closed-loop non-invasive neurostimulation and Brain-Computer Interfaces (BCIs).

-In 2025, I will start a tenured faculty position (ISFP) at the <a href="https://www.inria.fr/en">INRIA</a> in Strasbourg (FR), working on closed-loop non-invasive neurostimulation.
+Between 2023 and 2025, I was a Postdoctoral Associate at the University of Pittsburgh (US), working on human BCIs at the <a href="https://www.rnel.pitt.edu/">RNEL</a>, on a <a href="https://www.snf.ch/en/XIZpfY3iVS5KRRoD/funding/careers/postdoc-mobility">Postdoc.Mobility grant</a> from the Swiss National Science Foundation.

 I obtained my PhD in the <a href="https://physiologie.unibe.ch/~pfister/group/">Theoretical Neuroscience Lab</a> of the University of Bern (CH): my main research topic was the development of statistical inference and Bayesian Active Learning methods, and their application to synaptic recordings.